eds-book-gallery/b128b282-dee7-44a7-bc21-f1fd21452a83/README.md

 # Executable Notebook Template

 This template contains a GitHub action to automate and scheduling execution of Jupyter notebooks.
 It only works with conda-environment.

 ## Steps

-* Upload a single notebook `*.ipynb` file.
-For instance, you can use the templates by theme (Exploration, Preprocessing, Modelling, Postprocessing)  provided by the Environmental Data Science book repository.
-* Modify the config file with the notebook file name.
 * Upload a conda environment.yml file containing the libraries to run the executable notebook.

 After the above steps, the GitHub actions will succesfully generate notebook output cells in the `render` branch.